 In May 2016, Tsuboi, as a representative of A-bomb survivors, met former U.S. President Obama during his visit to Hiroshima -- the first such trip made by a sitting American leader.

-The translation project at Eishin is based on a booklet called "human Sunao Tsuboi's cry of the soul," compiled from interviews with the hibakusha by its human rights club members in November 2017.
+The translation project at Eishin is based on a booklet called "human Sunao Tsuboi's cry of the soul," compiled in November 2017 from interviews with the hibakusha by its human rights club members.
 After donating the booklet to the Hiroshima Peace Memorial Museum, the club members began translating it in summer 2018 in hopes of letting the world know more about Tsuboi's experience.

 Since the students had a connection with members of NET-GTAS, they asked for their help.
 Members of both organizations attended a meeting for the first time together on Dec.
 21 and 22 last year at KUFS to discuss about the use of terminology and means of expressions.